 Recounting the things that she found attractive when visiting a Waldorf school, one writer speaks of a “dreamlike photograph of Rudolf Steiner which hung in a prominent position in the pale pink assembly hall.
 As far as I remember, there was something about him that was a little secretive and of which one did not speak.” — Agnes Nobel, EDUCATING THROUGH ART - The Steiner School Approach (Floris Books, 1991), p.
 30.

 The walls in Waldorf schools are often painted ethereal hues.
 There is often a muted vibe in the air; hints of things left unsaid, hints of deep revelations unspoken.
-Photos of Steiner are rarely prominent, but sometimes they can be spotted, and often enough they seem somehow spiritual.
+Photos of Steiner are rarely prominent, but sometimes they can be spotted, and often enough they are treated as being somehow spiritual.
 Certainly there is often a suggestion of reverence directed to him, the founder and leader.

 For some visitors, such indicators are attractions; for others, they are warning signs.
 In retrospect, you may find that visiting a Waldorf school has told you more about yourself than about the school itself (which typically knows how to guard its secrets well).
 [See, e.g., “Clues”, “Secrets”, and “Advice for Parents”.]